SonahSofern/Xenoblade-Series-Randomizer/README.md

 https://github.com/roccodev/xcnx-file-loader/releases/tag/2.0.1

 # Setup
-Guides can be found in the randomizer program for each game, a button with this icon ☰.
+Guides can be found in the randomizer program for each game by clicking the help button.